alexgurr/react-coding-challenges/README.md

 # React Coding Challenges 👋

-A series of easy through hard **React.js coding challenges**.
+A series of **React.js coding challenges** with a variety of difficulties.
 Deep dive into the why [here](https://dev.to/alexgurr/react-coding-challenges-for-interviews-beginners-1hlk).

 &nbsp;
 ## The Challenges